jorge990125/wiki-vmangos/Frequently-Asked-Questions.md

 ### How do i play with a different client build like 1.10?

-In order to change the targeted client build, you must edit the value of the _SUPPORTED_CLIENT_BUILD_ define in _Common.h_ before compiling the core.
+In order to change the targeted client build, you must edit the value of the _SUPPORTED_CLIENT_BUILD_ define in _Progression.h_ before compiling the core.

 ### I get stuck when trying to connect to my server.